alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 ```

 While this is a little more verbose, it provides a more expressive API than PHP
+array structures and brings the same improvements for IDEs and tooling.
+It's
-array structures do.
-It's up to you to decide which option you like better.
+up to you to decide which option you like better.

 ## Refactoring For Better Maintainability